 When will I receive my certificate of enrollment and copy of the consortium agreement?
 Once you complete our online enrollment form and submit payment, you will receive an email that contains your consortium agreement and Certificate of Enrollment that you will be able to print out.

 How long does it take to get enrollment packet and chain of custody forms?
-We prepare and mail out your enrollment packet information within 2 business days of receiving your signed agreement and payment confirmation.
+We prepare and email out your enrollment packet information within 2 business days of receiving your signed agreement and payment confirmation.
+If you need to get a drug test completed right away please contact our TPA department and they can setup an electronic chain-of-custody at one of our partner collection sites.

 Who needs pre-employment drug tests?
 ALL regulated employees must also have a pre-employment drug test, including owner/operators.
 These tests should be completed prior to employment starting.